 The Mays Business School CED at Texas A&M University was awarded Full Membership status during the November UNICON board call.
 Having demonstrated their commitment and engagement, the board approved Full Membership status for four Associate members.
 The EDHEC Business School, the Irish Management Institute (IMI), and The Carey Executive Education program at John Hopkins University’s Carey Business School were also awarded Full Membership status.

 “We are honored to be awarded Full Membership status in UNICON and join their global network of executive education colleagues,” said Dr. Ben Welch, Assistant Dean for Executive Education for the Mays Business School CED.
 “The past two years have shown us that executive education must continue to evolve to meet the ever-changing needs of organizations, their leaders, and their people.
 Being part of UNICON allows us to both learn from and share with our peers.
 Together, we’ll shape the future of our industry,” Welch said.

 A leading global consortium of business‐school‐based executive education organizations, UNICON is committed to improving and advancing the Executive Education industry.
 Founded in 1972, UNICON is comprised of more than 100 of the world’s top university-based executive education providers.
 UNICON’s primary activities include conferences, research, benchmarking, sharing of best practices, staff development, recruitment/job postings, information‐sharing, and extensive networking among members, all centered around the business and practice of executive education.

-The Center for Executive Development (CED) at Mays Business School provides fully customized executive education programs for companies and open enrollment programs for individuals that cultivate ethical leaders.
-Embodying the Texas A&M core values, the staff at the CED welcomes an on-going dialog with clients in order to meet their objectives and empower them to lead with excellence.
+The Center for Executive Development (CED) at Mays Business School provides fully custom executive education programs for companies that aim to cultivate ethical leaders.
+It is the CED’s mission to educate and empower transformational leaders for a global society.